wilbooorn/prepwork/w1/w1d1/readings/running_rspec.md

 happens!

 First, navigate to the `exercises` directory in your terminal and run the command `bundle exec rspec`.
-This will run ALL of the spec files in the project directory.
+By using `bundle exec`, we tell Bundler to run the version of rspec specified in the Gemfile.
+The `rspec` command will run ALL of the spec files in the project directory.

 If you got the error `bundle: command not found`, make sure you installed rspec as specified in the [previous reading][rspec].